Groiznyi-Studio/PyOxyDownloader/README.md

 2)Windows Vista - 10

-# How to use
+# How to use(App)
 1)In the field enter url to the file with oxy cloud and press enter

-2)Warning1: The file will be saved in the current script folder
+2)Warning: The file will be saved in the current script folder

 3)Example: url oxy.cloud: https://oxy.cloud/d/SKqc and press enter

 4)Ready!!!

+# How to use(Api)
+1)Import PyOxyDowloader

+2)Use functions in module

+3)Read the documentation(located in the Doc folder)